awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 You can automatically connect an existing EC2 instance to the DB instance from the RDS console\.
 The RDS console simplifies setting up the connection between an EC2 instance and your MySQL DB instance\.

 Before setting up a connection between an EC2 instance and an RDS database, make sure you meet the requirements described in [Overview of automatic connectivity with an EC2 instance](ec2-rds-connect.md#ec2-rds-connect-overview)\.

-If you make changes to required security groups after you configure connectivity, the changes might affect the connection between the EC2 instance and the RDS database\.
+If you change these security groups after you configure connectivity, the changes might affect the connection between the EC2 instance and the RDS database\.

 **Note**
 You can only set up a connection between an EC2 instance and an RDS database automatically by using the AWS Management Console\.
 You can't set up a connection automatically with the AWS CLI or RDS API\.